The Three-Protocol Stack for Agent Intelligence

 Graphonomous: The &memory Primitive

 Graphonomous is the &memory capability provider in the [&] Protocol — a continual learning engine that makes small language models (1B–8B) get smarter over time in their deployment context.
-Now at v0.4 with 5 loop-phase machines (29 actions), 162 source files, 48 test files, and 45K LOC.
-It sits at the intersection of edge AI, knowledge graphs, and continual learning — a space that IBM identified as one of three "major hurdles" for the field.
+Now at v0.4.3 with 5 loop-phase machines, 573 passing tests, six graph algorithms, a 92.6% LongMemEval QA proxy, and the new &memory.episodic.store/replay surface that provides the memory half of the OS-011 Embodiment Protocol.
+It is deployed as graphonomous-mcp on Fly.io.
+Graphonomous sits at the intersection of edge AI, knowledge graphs, and continual learning — a space that IBM identified as one of three "major hurdles" for the field.
 No direct competitor occupies this intersection.

 IBM (Jan 2026): "The field will grapple with three major hurdles: continuous learning, memory, and scalability."